|

 MBA degree from Regis University and a BSBA degree from the

+University of Denver.
 Steve’s presentation on

 “Harnessing the Power of Human Ingenuity” challenged attendees